2015 Rugby League European Championship

-The 2015 European Cup was an international rugby league football tournament.
+The 2015 Rugby League European Championship was an international rugby league football tournament.
 The tournament took place between 16 October and 7 November in Wales, France, Scotland and Ireland.

 Scotland were the defending champions.
 Four teams competed in the 2015 event; Wales, Scotland, France and Ireland.
-Wales were crowned 2015 European Cup champions after winning all of their games putting them on top of the table with the maximum points tally of 6.
+Wales won the European Championship after winning all of their games putting them on top of the table with the maximum points tally of 6.

-After the tournament's last game there would be no European Cup tournament until the 2018 Championship due to the events occurring such as the 2016 Four Nations, 2017 World Cup qualifying competitions and the 2017 World Cup Finals.
+After the tournament's last game there would be no European Championship tournament until the 2018 Championship due to the events occurring such as the 2016 Four Nations, 2017 World Cup qualifying competitions and the 2017 World Cup Finals.